jmhervey/coding-textbook/README.md

 Both the client and server do hot code reloading, so you the server and/or client reboot and redeploy as you save changes in the code.
 The only exception is changes to the dependencies and package file, which require a rebuild using `npm install` and through docker-compose.

+## User Documentation

+When the platform is loaded, assigned readings will show up in the left navigation pane.
+As of right now only a couple textbook pages are accessible and has to be hard coded into the API of the platform.
+Users can navigate through the pages by clicking the title of the assigned reading.
+This will then change the reading view to show that page of the textbook.
+Users can then highlight words in the textbook/reading view and then have the option to highlight or annotate.
+The highlight option highlights the text in yellow.
+The annotate option opens the hypthesis note taking on the right for users to add notes to the given text highlighted.
+Users may need to create an hypothesis account, which can be done from the hypothesis side bar, in order to save their notes.
+Notes should be saved when you leave the page and come back to it, even if you restart the platform.